Guidelines, Instructions, and Information for submitting posters at the Welch Conference.

 - Posters must be uploaded to the registration site in PDF format and no larger than 10 MB.

-- Posters will be reviewed and evaluated by representatives of The Welch Foundation in the week prior to the conference.
+- Posters will be reviewed and evaluated by representatives of The Welch Foundation prior to the conference.

 - Posters will be judged in four separate categories; undergraduate students, graduate students, postdoctoral scientists (including postdoctoral fellows and academic or industrial research scientists who are not laboratory heads), and Laboratory heads (academic faculty members and industry scientists).

-- Posters will be judged in the four areas described below, on a ten-point scale for each area.
+- Posters will be judged based on a ten-point scale for each area:

-- Scientific impact (importance of the results, novelty, new insight into old problem).
+- Scientific impact (importance of the results, novelty, new insight into an old problem).

 - Level of contribution by the author-presenter (to the extent this can be ascertained by supporting publications or during the virtual presentations).